 Residual Oil Saturation During Vertical Coreflood with CT

 The above example was a vertical EOR coreflood; CT Scanning was used to determine end capillary effects at the bottom of the core.
 The oil saturation at the bottom was much higher due to these end capillary effects, which can lead one to expect lower oil recovery from the core test.
 Since we could tell where the oil was, we can take that into account when determining overall recovery factors that would be expected in the field.

 This is an example of porosity distribution for a carbonate core.

 Some reservoirs are difficult to quantify “pay” versus other non-pay zones when everything is mixed and interbed.
 Mineralogical mapping was done with density data to figure out net pay in this mixed dolomite/shale reservoir.

 Further analysis can be conducted on unconventional reservoirs to help with core characterization.
 This is one core tube that was scanned every one mm and then digitally reconstructed; it was then digitally slabbed.
 Beside the digital slab image, is the density and porosity log.

 Bulk Mineralogy with Dual CT Scanning

 Bulk mineralogical data can be derived for some core by conducting dual energy CT Scanning on the core.

 CT Core View

 This example shows a density and porosity log, beside a Scout Scan at 0° and 90°.
-Beside that is a reconstruction of 1500 axial slices that has been digitally slabbed to see inside the core.
-Also included is every 15th axial slice in greyscale along with the same axial images colourized for density.
+Beside that is a reconstruction of 1500 axial slices that have been digitally slabbed to see inside the core.
+Also included, is every 15th axial slice in greyscale along with the same axial images colourized for density.

 3D Reconstruction with Axial CT Scanning Core